vEnhance/1802/src/triple.typ

 Everything in the below list corresponds to a double integral thing you learned except with two variables rather than three.

+One notational change: for 3D solids,
+I'll prefer to use the letter $cal(T)$ instead of $cal(R)$ for a 3D region moving forward.
+The reason is that much later on when we discuss the divergence theorem, we'll sometimes have both a 2D region and 3D region at the same time, so one needs different letters.

 - Over a rectangular prism,
   we still integrate $int_(x = a_1)^(b_1) int_(y = a_2)^(b_2) int_(z = a_3)^(b_3) f(x,y,z) dif z dif y dif x$
   one variable at a time.